hewison-chris/agora-cl-docs/website/docs/install/install-with-script.md

 <!--TODO: develop our own knowledge base with conceptual content -->

 **What happens if my execution client goes down?
 Will I be penalized?** <br />
 Yes.
-Downtime penalties are minimal but we recommend having uptime and downtime alerts configured for your execution node, beacon node, and validator if possible.
+Downtime penalties are minimal but we recommend having uptime and downtime alerts configured for your execution node, Agora node, and validator if possible.

-**My beacon node is taking a long time to sync.
+**My Agora node is taking a long time to sync.
 Is there any way I can speed it up?** <br />
-Yes - you can use [checkpoint sync](https://docs.prylabs.network/docs/agora-cl-usage/checkpoint-sync) to start your beacon node's synchronization from a checkpoint rather than from genesis.
-This is actually a more secure way to run your beacon node.
+Yes - you can use [checkpoint sync](https://docs.prylabs.network/docs/agora-cl-usage/checkpoint-sync) to start your Agora node's synchronization from a checkpoint rather than from genesis.
+This is actually a more secure way to run your Agora node.
 <!--TODO: explain why -->

 **My proposals aren't working, but my attestations are.
 What's going on?** <br />
-This is usually an indication that your validator isn't able to communicate with your beacon node, or your beacon node isn't able to connect to your execution node.
+This is usually an indication that your validator isn't able to communicate with your Agora node, or your Agora node isn't able to connect to your execution node.

 **How long does it take for my validator to be selected to propose a new block?** <br />
 At the time of this writing, a ballpark estimate is **around a week**.
 Every 12 seconds a new block is proposed, and your validator has a one in [total number of active validators] chance of being chosen, so this duration can vary significantly from one validator to the next.